-- 1. the name of the institution - 2. the name of the originating department - 3. the name (s) of the document's author(s) - 4. the name of the individual(s) or group who approved the document for clinical use - 5. the date of first issue - 6. the number and date of the current revision
+- 1. the name of the institution - 2. the name of the originating department - 3. the name of the developer of the document - 4. the name of the individual or group who approved the document for clinical use - 5. the date of first issue - 6. the number and date of the current revision

-Further guidelines on the design of appropriate documentation may be found elsewhere (ISO 1994, Quality 2000).
+Further guidelines on the design of appropriate documentation may be found elsewhere (ISO 1994, Quality 2000)